-In addition to the technologies and know-how acquired through the Naroho (KSLV-I) program, Korea will acquire key technologies such as a high-thrust liquid rocket engine, propulsion test facilities and equipment, as well as comprehensive launch vehicle operational know-how needed for the development of a launch vehicle.
+In addition to the technology and know-how accumulated through the development of ‘Naroho’, Korea will acquire key technologies such as a high thrust liquid engine and propulsion engine testing equipment, as well as comprehensive launch vehicle operational know-how needed for the development of a launch vehicle.

-The Korea Space Launch Vehicle (KSLV-II) is a 3-stage launch vehicle consisting of 1st stage with 4 clustered 75-ton liquid rocket engines, 2nd stage with a 75-ton liquid rocket engine and 3rd stage with a 7-ton liquid rocket engine under parallel development.
+The Korea Space Launch Vehicle is a 3-stage launch vehicle consisting of 300 ton 1st stage with 4 75 ton liquid engines, 2nd stage with a 75 ton liquid engine and 3rd stage with a 7 ton liquid engine.

-The Korea Space Launch Vehicle (KSLV-II) program consists of 3 continuous phases.
+The Korea Space Launch Vehicle development project is being executed in 3 phases.
 Phase 1 (Mar.
 2010~Jul.
-2015) activities include reviews of preliminary and system designs, construction of propulsion test facilities and ground test of 7-ton liquid rocket engine, which are successfully accomplished.
-During the Phase 2 (Aug.
-2015-Mar.
-2018), currently underway, the detailed design of engine and the launch vehicle, ground test of 75-ton liquid rocket engine and launch of Test Launch Vehicle (for the verification 75-ton LRE performance) will be completed.
-The final Phase 3 (Apr.
+2015), which involved a review of the launch vehicle system and preliminary, the construction of a propulsion engine testing facility, and the successful ground testing of a 7-ton-class liquid engine, was successfully completed.
+Phase 2 is currently ongoing.
+Phase 2 (Aug.
+2015-Dec.
+2018) will complete the detailed design of the launch vehicle and engine and the development of a 75-ton ground engine and test launch vehicle.
+Finally, Phase 3 (Apr.
 2018-Mar.
-2021) aims the completion of the 3-stage launch vehicle system development effort, which will be followed by two trial launches to confirm the successful program accomplishment.
+2021) will complete the development of the 3-stage launch vehicle system technology, which will be followed by two trial launches to confirm the successful completion of the project.

-Rocket engine is the core element of launch vehicle technology.
-The development of a 75-ton-class liquid rocket engine and a 7-ton-class liquid rocket engine is the key agenda of the Korea Space Launch Vehicle (KSLV-II) program.
+The development of a 75-ton-class liquid engine and a 7-ton-class liquid engine is also the key agenda of the Korea Space Launch Vehicle development project.

-To reduce time, cost and technical difficulties, The 75-ton-class and 7-ton-class liquid engines to be mounted on Korea Space Launch Vehicle (KSLV-II) will be developed to the gas generator-turbo-pump type which will use kerosene as fuel and oxygen as oxidizer.
+The 75-ton-class and 7-ton-class liquid engines to be mounted on Korea Space Launch Vehicles are both being developed for gas generator and turbo pump operation in order to reduce the time, cost and technical difficulties of development.
+They use kerosene as the fuel and liquid oxygen as the oxidizer.

-The plan is to conduct tests (each requires around one week of preparation/test/analysis) on each component and engine anywhere between several dozens and 200 times.
+The plan is to conduct tests (each of which requires around one week of preparation) on each component and engine anywhere between several dozens and 200 times, and analyze the results.